top of page

 P.S. - I do tend to write an elaborate context; you can jump to the main section or choose to read any particular tool covered directly from the sub-section links below -

-While some topics could be very technical (and I hope to gather the conviction to write about these someday), in general Operational concepts are based on simple, practical applications of knowledge.
+While some concepts can appear overwhelming, generally 'Operations' concepts are based on simple and practical applications of knowledge.
 'Structured' & 'Persistent' are two words which embody the essence of sound operations for me.
-'Structured', because much of what Operations entails is based on organization and the approach of performing processes, whereas 'Persistent' because usually one has to pursue the method in a dogged & a disciplined manner to be able to extract its utility.
+'Structured', because much of what Operations entails is based on organization and the method of performing processes, whereas 'Persistent' because usually one has to pursue the method in a dogged & a disciplined manner to be able to extract its utility.

 If I were to pose a question to the readers here on what they think are the characteristics of high performing, operations-centric organizations, I'd wholly expect to receive responses such as - 'Those who manufacture X units in an hour' or 'Those who deliver the service in under Y minutes' and so on.
 While undeniably these are true, do reflect on the following questions the next time you were to evaluate an organization -